smsglobal/smsglobal-dotnet/README.md

 ```
 The response object will contain all the incoming messages objects.

-More info for this end point can be found here.
-[GET /v2/sms-incoming](http://api.smsglobal.com/v2/doc#get--v2-sms-incoming)

 ### Get Incoming Message By Id

 This can be used to view details of an incoming message.